 The Competencies described in this document are drawn from both theory and practice to support and promote MCH leadership.
 The document is intended for MCH interdisciplinary training programs, national, state, and local health agencies, and other MCH organizations to support new and practicing MCH professionals by:

 An MCH leader is one who understands and supports the MCH mission, values, and goals with a sense of purpose and moral commitment.
-MCH leaders come from a variety of disciplinary backgrounds (e.g., public health, pediatrics, nutrition, nursing, psychology, social work, etc.) and build upon their expertise to reach this population through acquisition of MCH specific knowledge and skills.
+MCH leaders come from a variety of disciplinary backgrounds (e.g., public health, pediatrics, nutrition, nursing, psychology, social work, family, self-advocacy, etc.) and build upon their expertise to reach this population through acquisition of MCH specific knowledge and skills.
 Therefore, MCH leaders possess core knowledge of MCH populations and their needs.
 They continually seek new knowledge and improvement of abilities and skills central to effective, self-reflective, and evidence-based leadership.
 The MCH leader demonstrates professionalism in attitudes and working habits.
 The MCH leader is also committed to sustaining an infrastructure to recruit, train, and mentor future MCH leaders to ensure the health and well-being of tomorrow’s children and families.
 Finally, the MCH leader is responsive to the changing political, social, scientific, and demographic context and demonstrates the capability to change quickly and adapt in the face of emerging challenges and opportunities.

 The MCH Leadership Competencies describe the necessary knowledge, skills (foundational and advanced), personal characteristics, and values within a framework designed to support and promote MCH leadership.
 Therefore, the Competencies can be used in a variety of ways, including: